What Potential Hazards are Associated with 3D Printing? How to Prevent?

 Printing material (e.g., use polylactic acid [PLA] filament rather than acrylonitrile butadiene styrene [ABS] when possible)

 Filaments with additives (e.g., metals, nanomaterials, carbon fibers)

 Print in a negatively pressured area with a dedicated ventilation system, in an area away from other work

-Reduce time spent near printing process (e.g., monitor remotely or leave area)
+Reduce time spent near the printing process (e.g., monitor remotely or leave the area)